Liaison Office

 Initial submission

 Manuscripts of original and review articles, brief communications, material reports, book reviews, and letters to the editor should be submitted on the AS manuscript submission web site (http://www.editorialmanager.com/as/).
-The Editor-in-Chief can be reached at the following address: Hiroki Oota, Laboratory of Genome Anthropology, Graduate School of Science, University of Tokyo, 7-3-1 Hongo, Bunkyo-ku, Tokyo 113-0033, Japan.
+The Editor-in-Chief can be reached at the following address: Osamu Kondo, Skeletal Biology & Anthropology Laboratory, Graduate School of Science, University of Tokyo, 7-3-1 Hongo, Bunkyo-ku, Tokyo 113-0033, Japan.
 E-mail: as-office@umin.org

 1) If you are submitting for the first time, please create a new account.
 Then follow all step-by-step instructions.